Randall Rollins

-Richard Randall Rollins (November 5, 1931 – August 17, 2020) was an American billionaire businessman, and the chairman of Rollins Inc., the US's largest pest control conglomerate, which includes the Orkin Exterminating Company.
-Rollins was a veteran of the U.S. coast guard.
+Richard Randall Rollins (November 5, 1931 – August 17, 2020) was an American billionaire businessman and the chairman of Rollins Inc., the US's largest pest control conglomerate, which includes the Orkin Exterminating Company.
+Rollins was a veteran of the U.S. Coast Guard.

 Early life

-R. Randall Rollins (known as "Triple R") was born on November 5, 1931 in Georgia.
-He was the son of O. Wayne Rollins, and Grace Crum Rollins.
-He had a younger brother Gary Rollins.
+R. Randall Rollins (known as "Triple R") was born on November 5, 1931, in Georgia.
+He was the son of O. Wayne Rollins and Grace Crum Rollins.
+He had a younger brother, Gary Rollins.
 Rollins grew up on his grandparents' farm near Ringgold, Georgia.
-His father and his uncle, John W. Rollins, would later move on from farming to business ventures.
-After he graduated high school, Randall worked for his uncle and father, and learned company operations.
+His father and uncle, John W. Rollins, would later move from farming to business ventures.
+After he graduated high school, Randall worked for his uncle and father and learned company operations.
 He then served in the United States Coast Guard until 1953.

 Career

-His father and uncle purchased a radio station in Radford, Virginia which became the Rollins Broadcasting company.
+His father and uncle purchased a radio station in Radford, Virginia, which became the Rollins Broadcasting Company.
 His uncle also owned the Rollins Leasing company.
 After his Coast Guard discharge, Randall went to work for both family companies.
 In 1961, Rollins Broadcasting went public.
 By 1964, Rollins Broadcasting grew to 10 radio and TV stations.
-That same year the company had the fourth largest outdoor advertising company in the U.S..
-The company diversified to citrus farms and personal hygiene when it acquired Satin Soft cosmetics.
+That same year, the company had the fourth-largest outdoor advertising company in the U.S. The company diversified to citrus farms and personal hygiene by acquiring Satin Soft cosmetics.

 In 1964, Rollins Broadcasting purchased the Orkin Exterminating Company for $62.4 million in the first leveraged buyout in the history of the U.S. Randall was named the head of Orkin while he continued to work on expanding Rollins Broadcasting.
-His brother Gary worked alongside him on the family businesses, under the umbrella of Rollins Inc. By 1969, Rollins’ revenues had grown to more than $106 million.
+His brother Gary worked alongside him on the family businesses under the umbrella of Rollins Inc. By 1969, Rollins’ revenues had grown to over 106 million.

 In 1984, Rollins Inc. split into three companies, all publicly traded.
 Rollins, Inc. (pest control via Orkin), Rollins Communications (media and advertising), and RPC Energy Services Inc. (oil and gas services).
 Randall was named the president and chief operating officer of Rollins Communications, the chairman of the board of Rollins Inc., and the chairman of the board, chief executive officer, president, and chief operating officer of RPC Energy Services.
-In 2001, Marine Products Corporation formed as a spinoff company from RPC Energy Services.
+In 2001, Marine Products Corporation was a spinoff company from RPC Energy Services.
 He was also chairman of Marine Products Corporation.
-The company manufactures fiberglass boats under brands Chaparral, Robalo and Vortex.
-He was also director of Dover Downs Gaming and Entertainment, Inc, and Dover Motorsports.
+The company manufactures fiberglass boats under the Chaparral, Robalo, and Vortex brands.
+He was also the director of Dover Downs Gaming and Entertainment Inc. and Dover Motorsports.

 In 2014, Rollins was listed on The Forbes 400 list.
 He was ranked No. 225 due to his estimated net worth of $2.7 billion.
 In August 2020, Forbes estimated his net worth at US$5.1 billion, ranking him 148 on the Forbes 400.